anuragal/deep-learning/S8/README.md

 ### Results

-1. Accuracy is
+1. Accuracy is 85% at Epoch 21
-2. Number of Epochs
+2. Number of Epochs 21

+### Model

+1. Model is overfitting
+2. Training Accuracy 95%
+3. Test Accuracy 85%

 ### Loss change graph